Multi-party period of the Republic of Turkey: 1961–1980

-Invasion of Cyprus

-In 1974, the Greek military junta supported a coup in Cyprus led by extremist Greek Cypriots who were hostile to President of Cyprus, Archbishop Makarios, for his communist leanings.
-Prime Minister Bülent Ecevit invaded Cyprus on July 20, 1974 to counter the potential Greek coup.

 1980 coup

+1980–2002

 Out of the rubble of the previous political system came a single-party governance under Turgut Özal's Motherland Party (ANAP), which combined a globally oriented economic program with conservative social values.
 Under Özal, the economy boomed, converting towns like Gaziantep from small provincial capitals into mid-sized economic boomtowns.

 Upon the retirement of President Kenan Evren, the leader of the 1980 coup, Özal was elected President, leaving parliament in the hands of Yıldırım Akbulut, and, in 1991, Mesut Yılmaz.
 Yılmaz redoubled Turkey's economic profile and renewed its orientation toward Europe.
 However, political instability followed, as the host of politicians banned from politics during the 1980 coup reentered politics, fracturing the vote, and the Motherland Party became increasingly corrupt. Özal died of a heart attack in 1993, and Süleyman Demirel was elected president.

-1995 elections

-The 1995 elections brought a short-lived coalition between Yılmaz's Motherland Party and the True Path Party, now with Tansu Çiller at the helm. Çiller then turned to the Welfare Party (RP), headed by Necmettin Erbakan, the former leader of the National Salvation Party, allowing Erbakan to enter the Prime Ministry.
+The 1995 elections brought a short-lived coalition between Yılmaz's Motherland Party and the True Path Party (DYP), now with Tansu Çiller at the helm. Çiller then turned to the Welfare Party (RP), headed by Necmettin Erbakan, the former leader of the National Salvation Party, allowing Erbakan to enter the Prime Ministry.
 In 1997, the military, citing his government's support for religious policies deemed dangerous to Turkey's secular nature, sent a memorandum to Erbakan requesting that he resign, which he did.
 Shortly thereafter, the RP was banned and reborn as the Virtue Party (FP).
-A new government was formed by ANAP and Ecevit's Democratic Left Party (DSP) supported from the outside by the center-left Republican People's Party (CHP), led by Deniz Baykal.
-Under this government, Abdullah Öcalan, the leader of the Kurdish organisation Kurdistan Workers Party (PKK), was captured in 1999 in Kenya.
+A new government was formed by ANAP and Ecevit's Democratic Left Party (DSP) supported from the outside by the center-left CHP, led by Deniz Baykal.
+Under this government, Abdullah Öcalan, the leader of the PKK, was captured in 1999 in Kenya.
 Imprisoned in the prison-island of İmralı in the Marmara Sea, Öcalan was tried for treason and sentenced to death, later commuted to life imprisonment.

-1999 elections

 The DSP won big in the 1999 elections on the strength of the Öcalan abduction.
-Second place went, surprisingly, to the Nationalist Movement Party (MHP).
+Second place went, surprisingly, to the MHP.
 These two parties, alongside Yılmaz's ANAP formed a government.
 The popular perception was that it would fail; these were, after all, the inheritors of the two groups that were fighting so violently in the streets during the 1970s.
 However, the government was somewhat effective, if not harmonious, bringing about much-needed economic reform, instituting human rights legislation, and bringing Turkey ever closer to the European Union (EU).